minhphan88/minhphan88.github.io/_others/mapreduce.md

 ## Methodology
   The algorithms were tested against variables including: data size, number of mappers, number of reducers and number of slave nodes.

-  The context of co-occurrence is the closest 2 words in the same sentence.
+  The context of co-occurrence is defined as : the closest 2 words in the same sentence.

 ## Outcomes
   Overall, the “stripe” approach performs better than the “pairs” approach in all the testing environments.

 ## What I've learned from this project
-  1. Choosing the best algorithm

-      In order to maximise time efficiency and minimise running cost, we are required to understand not only which algorithm is better, but also how each algorithm thrives in practical context.
+  1. Choosing the best algorithm: In order to maximise time efficiency and minimise running cost, we are required to understand not only which algorithm is better, but also how each algorithm thrives in practical context.
-  2. Working with AWS

-      The best way to learn a new tool is do emerge yourself in the practical environment and be curious.
+  2. Working with AWS: The best way to learn a new tool is emerging yourself in the practical environment and be curious.
 In addition, the learning process benefits from making lots small mistakes, then recover/learn from those errors quickly.

 You can [download the project report here](https://minhphan88.github.io/assets/mapreducereport.pdf) here

+You can [access the Java codes](/404.html) here. ( I am working on providing you with the source codes.)

 The project demonstrates the ability to work tools including